 Yield: The rate of returns on your bond, is yield.
 Though the coupon rate is fixed, the yield varies.
 It depends on the bond price in the secondary market and other factors.
-It is expressed as current yield, the yield on maturity, and yield to call.
+It is expressed as the current yield, the yield on maturity, and the yield to call.

 Price: Bonds traded on the secondary market after issue have two prices.
 One is the Bid price, and the other is the Ask.
 The ask, is the lowest price the seller offers, while the bid is the highest price an investor is willing to pay for the securities.

 Rating: Credit rating agencies like the CRISIL, ICRA, and CARE rate the creditworthiness of the bond and the bond issuer.
 Ratings like AAA, AA+, AA-, and BBB indicate the quality of the securities.
 They depend on the issuer’s financial strength and ability to pay the principal and interest on time.
 Such ratings allow an investor to pick the correct securities to invest in.

 Duration risk: The bond’s price changes based on interest rate fluctuations.
 They are inversely proportionate.
 Per experts, the bond price will decrease 1% for every 1% increase in the interest rates.
 The longer the bond term, the higher its price is prone to interest-based fluctuations.

 Types of Bonds: An investor can invest in corporate bonds, Government bonds, State bonds, Municipal bonds, gold bonds, and treasury bills.